anderizquierdo/spark-mini-ble-footswitch/README.md

-# yamaha-thr-ble-footswitch
+# spark-mini-ble-footswitch
-DIY Bluetooth LE footswitch for Yamaha THR-II guitar amp series
+DIY Bluetooth LE footswitch for Spark Mini guitar amp (not tested on the Spark 40)

+## Acknowledgements

+The Spark Mini's protocol is based on the project [SparkLolin](https://github.com/paulhamsh/SparkLOLIN) by [Paul Hamshere](https://github.com/paulhamsh).
+Many thanks for your help and input!

 ## Shopping List